nicholaschun/payment-sdk-php/README.md

 - [Authors](#authors)

 ## 🧐 About <a name = "about"></a>
-Jet Payment is a Laravel SDK package with services for easily interacting with the Paystack and Strip Payment Apis.
+This Payment is a Laravel SDK package with services for easily interacting with the Paystack and Strip Payment Apis.

 ## 🏁 Getting Started <a name = "getting_started"></a>